Do You Suffer From Test Anxiety?

 - Have distracting thoughts of failure?

-- Suddenly “know” the answers after finishing the test?
+- Suddenly know the answers after the test?

-- Score lower than you do on sample tests, homework, or papers?
+- Score lower than you do on homework or practice tests?

 If you answered “yes” to some of these questions, you may be experiencing test anxiety.